taverntesting/tavern/docs/source/basics.md

-These hooks are used by defining a function with the name of the hook in your `conftest.py` that take the same arguments _with the same names_ - these hooks will then be picked up at runtime and called appropriately
+These hooks are used by defining a function with the name of the hook in your `conftest.py` that take the same arguments _with the same names_ - these hooks will then be picked up at runtime and called appropriately.

+**NOTE**: These hooks should be considered a 'beta' feature, they are ready to use but the names and arguments they take should be considered unstable and may change in a future release (and more may also be added).

 ### Before every test run